-Doctors often use newer techniques that let them give higher doses of radiation to the cancer while reducing the radiation exposure to nearby healthy tissues.
+Newer techniques allow doctors to give higher doses of radiation to the cancer while reducing the radiation to nearby healthy tissues:

-Three-dimensional conformal radiation therapy (3D-CRT) uses special computers to precisely map the location of your cancer.
-Radiation beams are then shaped and aimed at the tumor from several directions, which makes them less likely to damage normal tissues.
-You will most likely be fitted with a plastic mold resembling a body cast to keep you in the same position each day so that the radiation can be aimed more accurately.
-This method seems to be at least as effective as standard radiation therapy for anal cancer and may have lower side effects.
+Three-dimensional conformal radiation therapy (3D-CRT) uses special computers to precisely map the location of the cancer.
+Radiation beams are then shaped and aimed at the tumor from several directions.
+This makes them less likely to damage normal tissues.
+You will most likely be fitted with a plastic mold like a body cast to keep you in the exact same position each time so that the radiation can be aimed more accurately.

-Intensity-modulated radiation therapy (IMRT) is an advanced form of 3D therapy.
-It uses a computer-driven machine that actually moves around the patient as it delivers radiation.
-In addition to shaping the beams and aiming them from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the most sensitive normal tissues.
-This lets doctors deliver an even higher dose to the cancer areas.
-It is available at many major hospitals and cancer centers.
+Intensity-modulated radiation therapy (IMRT) is a form of 3D therapy and the preferred type of EBRT for anal cancer.
+It uses a computer-driven machine that rotates around you as it delivers radiation.
+Along with shaping the beams and aiming them from several angles, the intensity (strength) of the beams can be adjusted.
+This helps limit the dose reaching normal tissues and can reduce some side effects.
+IMRT lets doctors deliver a higher dose of radiation to the cancer compared to standard techniques.

-Side effects vary based on the area of the body treated and the dose of radiation given.
+Side effects vary based on the part of the body treated and the dose of radiation given.
 Some common short-term side effects include:

 In women, radiation may irritate the vagina.
-This can lead to discomfort and drainage (a discharge).
+This can lead to discomfort and discharge.

-These side effects often improve after radiation stops.
+Most of these side effects get better over time after radiation stops.

 Long-term side effects can also occur:

-The possible side effects are often similar to those seen with external radiation.
+The possible side effects are a lot like those seen with external beam radiation therapy.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.